Best Smart Home Devices for Renters in 2026

 Can renters install smart home devices without voiding their lease?

-Yes, most smart home devices are designed to be removable.
-Devices like smart plugs, smart bulbs, and retrofit smart locks (like the SwitchBot Smart Lock) require no drilling or permanent modifications and are safe for rentals.
-Always check your lease before installing thermostats or any device that requires wiring.
+Yes, most smart home devices are actually designed to be removable.
+Devices like smart plugs, smart bulbs, and retrofit smart locks (like the SwitchBot Smart Lock) require no drilling or permanent modifications, making them safe for rentals.
+However, always check your lease before installing thermostats or any device that requires wiring.

 What is the most important smart home device for renters?